Piezotech’s electroactive polymers: a new area of electronics!

 Fabrice Domingues Dos Santos – Definitely!
 Electroactive materials, particularly piezoelectric ceramic materials, are all around us.
-Known since the late 19th century (see frieze below), they are used in watches and lighters, cars, printers (injectors), smartphones (sensors, accelerometers), hospital equipment such as ultrasound scanners, and ship navigation systems (sonars, etc.)
+Known since the late 19th century, they are used in watches and lighters, cars, printers (injectors), smartphones (sensors, accelerometers), hospital equipment such as ultrasound scanners, and ship navigation systems (sonars, etc.).

 What makes electroactive polymers particularly useful?

 F. D. D. S. – Piezoelectric ceramics are hard, sometimes toxic, materials that take a lot of energy to produce, and can only be used for small applications.
 Printable electroactive polymers can be used to make thin, flexible, lightweight objects with large surface areas, which can be recycled using environmentally friendly methods.
-Arkema supplies them to its clients in the form of powders, thin films and inks, which they use to make their products.
+Arkema supplies them to its clients in the form of powders, inks and thin films, which they use to make their products.

 What do these products look like?